 This spinach and mango salad might be super simple — practically all the ingredients are in the title — but it’s lovely to look at and even better to taste.

-Mangos are often quite good in the winter, when you need something on the plate to perk up carb-heavy (and beige-y) meals.
+Mangos are often quite good in the winter and early spring, when you need something on the plate to perk up carb-heavy (and beige-y) meals.
 This takes minutes to toss together and adds vivid color to the plate.

 Baby spinach is the deep green used here, but you can use arugula (or half of each) or mixed baby power greens as well.
 Dried cranberries and toasted cashews give this salad its yum factor.